 - If we receive repeated requests from the same person for information we have already provided to them.

-- Where sharing personal data is contrary to the Data Protection Act.
+- Where sharing personal data is contrary to Data Protection Legislation.

 - Where the request exceeds the costs limits.
 See below.